, as in Die2Nite

 it's to pay attention to those players who have obviously obsessed over the game and learned it inside and out.
 Those "know-it-alls" are wonderfully useful and quick to answer newbie questions.

 How do I take a shower?
 Should I steer the ship now or wait for the fuel?
 How would I know I have the Mush, and what do I do about it?
 I have had so many questions and the community has already been awesome answering them.

 As it is right now, I am playing Commander Jin Su.
 I am the only character who can actually set the ship into motion.
 We were recently attacked by a group of "Hunters," and I jumped into a cannon and spent several action points to shoot.
 I killed one and returned to the bridge by spending a movement point.
 Another player located a planet with oxygen, low temperatures, and mountains.
 I had to steer the ship south, but we are still needing fuel to be placed into the chambers before travel can commence.

 Meanwhile, some players appear to suspect another of being infected.
 Showers hurt the infected, so we're trying to keep an eye out for the infected player when he showers to see whether it hurt him.
 I already showered and showed no damage, so my crew should notice, but it's very possible that those who say

 .
 According to the news section, a new batch of beta invites will be issued soon.
 While you're there, check out Die2Nite

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+UPDATE: As this article went live, I logged in to find that I had been killed by what must have been an infected crewman.
+He killed several of us.Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter and Facebook.